ViggoValfridsson/spotify_tracker/README.md

 # Work in progress

 This project is not done and no functionality is guaranteed to work.
+This README is currently in an unfinished state.

 # Spotify Tracker

 A simple C program that fetches your top artists and songs and writes them to a github gist.

+## Dependencies

+Make sure you have libcurl installed

 ## Running the program